wmde/fundraising-banners/README.md

 ## Building the assets

+All build commands will clear out the `dist/` directory.

+### Building all the banners
 To build minified versions of all the banners into the `dist` directory run

     npm run build

+### Building a set of banners for a specific channel or campaign
 To build the assets for a specific channel, run

     npm run build:channel CHANNEL_NAME

 `CHANNEL_NAME` is the name of the channel in `campaign_info.toml`, e.g. `desktop`, `mobile`, `pad`, `english`, etc.

-The `build:channel` script will also clear all other banner files from the `dist` directory.
+You can also use the campaign name (from the `campaign` key in the TOML file) as the argument to build a specific campaign.

+    npm run build:campaign CAMPAIGN_NAME

+### Building the "Thank You" banners
-If you want to build the "thank you" banners, run
+If you want to build the "thank you" banners for all the channels, run

     npm run build:thankyou